HawkieOne/CityPop/README.md

 * [Axios](https://axios-http.com/) - Used for fetching data from APIs through HTTP
 * [Country List](https://www.npmjs.com/package/country-list) - Used for converting countries to their country codes
 * [React Navigation](https://reactnavigation.org/) - Used for navigating between pages in React Native
-* [Recoil](https://recoiljs.org/) - Used for managing states between pages in React Native
 * [GeoNames API](http://www.geonames.org/) - API with over eleven million placenames around the world